Can trust building exercises really help your employees to trust each other?

 - Split the participants into teams of 5-6 members.

-- Choose a leader from each team, and assume he has frostbite so he can’t move.
+- Now, choose a leader from each team, and assume he has frostbite so he can’t move.

-- The rest of the team members should be blindfolded, and assume they have snow blindness so they can’t see.
+- The rest of the team members should be blindfolded.
+At the same time, they should assume that they have snow blindness.
+Therefore, they can’t see.

 - Now, the blindfolded team members should construct a tent by listening to their leader’s instructions.